revers3ntropy/entropyenginedev/entropy-engine/README.md

 | property   | description
 |---         |---
-| name       |  the name of the sprite the script is attached to
+| name       |  the name of the entity the script is attached to
-| sprite     | the sprite the script is attached to
+| entity     | the entity the script is attached to
-| transform  | the transform attached to `this.sprite`
+| transform  | the transform attached to `this.entity`

 ## Tips

-- Try not to use any 'getting' functions during the `Update` method, as with lots of sprites they can get very inefficient.
+- Try not to use any 'getting' functions during the `Update` method, as with lots of entities they can get very inefficient.
 Rather, keep as instance of what you need to access on `this` and define it in the `Start` method.

-- Rather than setting a width and height for every component, set the `scaleBy` attribute on the sprite and everything will get scaled automatically.
+- Rather than setting a width and height for every component, set the `scaleBy` attribute on the entity and everything will get scaled automatically.

 - It may not be practical for lots of small scripts, but try to give each script its own file,